googlemaps/js-markerwithlabel/README.md

 `<script src="https://unpkg.com/@googlemaps/markerwithlabel/dist/index.min.js"></script>`

-When adding via unpkg, the loader can be accessed at `MarkerClusterer`.
+When adding via unpkg, the marker with labels can be accessed at `MarkerWithLabel`.

 A version can be specified by using `https://unpkg.com/@googlemaps/markerwithlabel@VERSION/dist/...`.